Dyson Micro 1.5KG vs V8

 1. Form Factor

-The Micro and V8 utilize similar form factors despite the apparent size difference.
+The Micro and V8 share a similar form factor, despite their apparent size difference.

-Both have the traditional Dyson stick vacuum frame with the motor and dustbin close to the handle.
+Both feature the traditional Dyson stick vacuum frame, with the motor and dustbin positioned close to the handle.

 2. Hygienic System